-The Skinner Peaks 7.5 minute quadrangle is located approximately (160 km) 100 miles south of Salt Lake City in Juab and Sanpete Counties, central Utah.
-The quadrangle extends from 39.°221°30" to 39.°30.° north latitude, and from 111°52.°30" to 112° west longitude.
-It lies in the transition zone between the Colorado Plateau and Basin and Range Provinces: the Colorado Plateau Province is represented by the Gunnison Plateau, which terminates just east of Utah Highway 28.
-In addition to the Gunnison Plateau, the Skinner Peaks quadrangle also includes the southern end of the West Hills, Mills Gap, the South Hills, and part of Juab Valley.
+The Skinner Peaks 17.5 minute quadrangle is located approximately 100 miles south of Salt Lake City, (in Juab and Sanpete Counties, central Utah The quadrangle extends from 39° 22 north-latitude, and from 111 52 30" to 112 west longitude.
+It lies in the transition zone between the Colorado Plateau and Basin and physiographic provinces.
+Range Provinces, the Colorado Plateau Province is represented by the Gunnison\Plateau, which-terminates just east of Utah Highway 28.
+In includes the southern end of the West Hills, Mills Gap, the South Hills, and part of Juab Valley.
 Total relief in the quadrangle is approximately 1,700 feet; base elevation is 5,000 feet above sea level.